 - After the muscles are sutured, the surgeon will remove extra fat with liposuction (explore the difference between tummy tuck and liposuction).
 Next, the remaining belly skin is stretched down to the incision line, removing extra skin.

-- The incisions are closed with sutures or glue.
+- The tummy tuck incisions are closed with sutures or glue.

-- They may insert one or more drains to eliminate fluid buildup, which can cause problems with the incision.
+- They may insert one or more drains to eliminate fluid buildup, which can cause problems with the standard tummy tuck incision.

 Recovering from a tummy tuck takes about six or eight weeks.
 So, you may consider other procedures as well, including breast augmentation or a Brazilian butt lift.